show-o-atakun/easy_sheet_io/README.md

 ```

 ## Header, Ignored Lines
-You can designate header row number with header: option.
+You can designate header row number with *header:* option.

-If you want to ignore some beggining lines, you use line_from: option.
+If you want to ignore some beggining lines, you use *line_from:* option.

-Similarly, option line_until: is for the last lines.
+Similarly, option *line_until:* is for the last lines.

-You can designate regular expressions as these options.
 (These options are for Hash, Dataframe only.)

+You can designate regular expressions as line_from, line_until options.

 ```ruby
 require 'easy_sheet_io'